Updated 2026-03-31 with the latest race data.

 Average HYROX Times by Performance Level

-Here's what most people want to know upfront—real HYROX times from 700,000+ finishers:
+Here's what most people want to know upfront — real benchmarks from 700,000+ finishers:

 | Performance Level | Men's Time | Women's Time | Percentile |